Question Time with Tom.

 Today’s post is all about the Contract bottling and canning side of the business Tom looks after.

-I may even let Tom do a takeover day, as I’m sure a day in the life of would be interesting to someone!
+I may even let Tom do a takeover day, as I’m sure ‘a day in the life of’ would be interesting to someone!

 1. Tom, tell us a bit about yourself and what you do here.

-Within eighteen months I was asked to project manage the new contract bottling line at the brewery.
+I was initially taken on as dairy manager with no other knowledge other than cheese tastes great on oatcakes or toast, and within eighteen months I was asked to project manage the new contract bottling line at the brewery.

 2. With regards to contract service what key points have you learnt along the way?